chef-boneyard/knife-acl/README.md

 user/group operations for Hosted Chef.
 All commands assume a working knife config for an org on Hosted Chef.

-# USAGs
+# User Specific Association Group

-Each user is automatically made a member of a unique USAG when they are associated to an organization.
+Each user is automatically made a member of a unique User Specific Association Group (USAG) when they are associated to an organization.

 The intent is that these USAGs are then made to be members of normal groups such as "Users" or other custom named groups such as "read-only".